FrancescoTamborra/Draw_a_digit/README.md

 ## Installation
-The app is tested on Python 3.8 but it should work with any Python3.6+ version.
+Make sur you have Python3.7+ on your machine or virtual environment.

-(I couldn't test it because XCode 12.4 conflicts with pyenv; raise an issue if you encounter any problem.)
+The app should work with Python3.6 as well but I couldn't test it because XCode 12.4 conflicts with pyenv; raise an issue if you encounter any problem.

 It is recommended to upgrade pip: